 But even among real influencers, some maintain a following among disinterested users or through means like influencer pods.
-These pods, for example, are quid-pro-quo arrangements where creators in a group agree to like and comment on one another’s’ posts to drive impressions and engagements.
-While this practice is not as bad as paying for fake followers and engagements, it’s still misleading.
+These pods, for example, are quid-pro-quo arrangements where creators in a group agree to like and comment on one another’s posts to drive impressions and engagements.
+While this practice is “better” than paying for fake followers and engagements, it’s still misleading.

-Reachability is the likelihood that a creator’s posts gets seen by their followers.
-While some of these metrics do depend on proprietary algorithms, many social media users simply follow too many creators to consistently see all of their content.
+Reachability is the likelihood of an audience viewing a creator’s post.
+While some of these metrics do depend on proprietary algorithms, many social media users simply follow too many creators to see all of their content consistently.

-For example, if a follower follows as many as 1,000 friends, family, and creators, then they are less likely to see everyone’s content on a regular basis.
-Conversely, followers following fewer than 500 accounts are far more likely to see and engage with creator posts.
+For example, if a user follows as many as 1,000 friends, family, and creators, they’re less likely to see everyone’s content regularly.
+Conversely, users following fewer than 500 accounts are far more likely to see and engage with creator posts.

-The posts that followers choose to engage, as well as the kind of content they post and their favorite tags/hashtags, will tell you a great deal about those followers’ interests and values.
+The posts that followers choose to engage, as well as the kind of content they post and their favorite tags/hashtags, will tell you a great deal about their interests and values.

-When using creators to help you build brand communities, follower interests and values help you generate authentic content for likeminded consumers.
-This approach not only attracts audiences more easily, but it also increases customer loyalty and lifetime value (CLV).
+When using creators to help you build brand communities, follower interests and values help you generate authentic content for like-minded consumers.
+This approach attracts audiences more easily and increases customer loyalty and lifetime value (CLV).

-It’s good to know if a creator has any followers who are notable (celebrities, influencers, etc.).
+It’s good to know if a creator has notable followers (celebrities, influencers, etc.).
 Noticing thriving relationships between authentic creators can help you find new prospective ambassadors for your brand.

-If both influencer audiences overlap significantly, you can also acquire more insight on that creator’s audience.
+If both influencer audiences overlap significantly, you can acquire more insight into that creator’s audience.

-One of the best things you can do to evaluate an influencer’s audience is to read the comments.
+Reading the comments is one of the best things you can do to evaluate a creator’s audience.
 Robust creator-follower relationships typically manifest themselves in great conversations within post comments.

-Conversations between followers signal that that creator knows how to produce valuable user-generated content.
-Furthermore, influencers that take the time to reply to their follower comments greatly enhance follower trust.
+Conversations between followers signal the creator knows how to produce valuable user-generated content.
+Furthermore, influencers that take the time to reply to their followers’ comments greatly enhance follower trust.

-It’s very difficult to find the right influencer if you’re not 100% confident about who your audience is and its various segments.
+It’s tough to find the right influencer if you’re not 100% confident about who your audience is and its various segments.

 Once you’ve established your ideal customer profile (ICP) or buyer personas, be sure to have them handy during your influencer search.
-These tools are crucial to beginning your recruiting process.
+These tools are crucial to begin your recruiting process.

 You’re far more likely to get better campaign results if you identify 1-3 social channels where your audience is most active.
 Not only will this help you simplify your workflow, but it will also make it easier to find that perfect influencer.